JohannesHoedl2001/LCNN_for_SU-3-/README.md

 # LCNN for SU(3)

-This repository extends the Lattice gauge equivariant convolutional neural networks (L-CNNs) of Favoni et al. to the SU(3) group.
+This repository extends the Lattice gauge equivariant convolutional neural network (L-CNN) of Favoni et al. to the SU(3) group.

 ---